Clinical Education Overview

 Post-professional Residency Opportunities:

-Baylor University’s Doctor of Physical Therapy program graduates are well-prepared to apply for and excel in post-professional residencies.
+Baylor University’s hybrid Doctor of Physical Therapy program graduates are well-prepared to apply for and excel in post-professional residencies.
 If this is of interest, faculty will help prepare you for residency expectations and the competitive application process.
-One benefit is that you can potentially complete the entire DPT curriculum and residency in three years—the normal timeframe for most DPT programs alone.
+One benefit is that you can potentially complete the entire DPT curriculum and residency in approximately three years—the normal timeframe for most DPT programs alone.

 Clinical Instructor Faculty: